tenzir/threatbus/README.md

 ### Configuration & Extension

 A plugin must define a `setup.py`.
-Whenever a plugin is installed, you have to add a corresponding configuration section to threat-bus's `config.yaml`.
+Whenever a plugin is installed, you have to add a corresponding configuration section to threat-bus' `config.yaml`.
 That section has to be named after the `name` in the entrypoint declaration of the plugin's `setup.py` file.

 Please adhere to the [plugin naming conventions](https://pluggy.readthedocs.io/en/latest/#a-complete-example) and always prefix your plugin name with `threatbus-`.

-Plugins can either be application plugins or backbones.
-Application plugins add new functionality to `threat-bus` and allow communication to a threat-intelligence app (e.g., Zeek or Suricata).
-Backbones plugins add a new storage & distribution backend to `threat-bus` (e.g., in-memory or Kafka).
+Plugins can either be *apps* or *backbones*.
+Application plugins (apps) add new functionality to `threat-bus` and allow communication to a threat-intelligence-enabled app (e.g., Zeek or Suricata).
+Backbone plugins add a new storage and distribution backend to `threat-bus` (e.g., in-memory or Kafka).

 Example: